mredig/markdownrepo/README.md

 * LIVE search
 * works with an existing md repository
 * can display file modification date
+* permalink functionality without using a database or changing file modification dates

 ### Use cases
 * want to easily document procedures for yourself/others